ivan-radic/udl-documentation/docs/comments.md

 ![]({{ site.baseurl}}/images/comments_09.png)

-And voila !!!
+And voila !!!<br>
-Now your nesting is not only allowed, it is also highlighted.
+Now your nesting is not only allowed, it is also highlighted.<br>
 Call me a geek that gets excited over nothing, but I think this is really cool :-)

 ![]({{ site.baseurl}}/images/comments_10.png)

 #### Example 3:

-In this example we will highlight nested line comments.
+In this example we will highlight nested line comments.<br>
 Just like in example 2, we define similar yet different styles, and allow nesting of Line comments within Comments.

 ![]({{ site.baseurl}}/images/comments_11.png)